alexchai2024/portfolio/README.md

 -  Calculus (12th Grade): Earned an A
 -  PreCalculus12 (11th Grade):  Earned a A
 -  Pre Calculus 11 (10th Grade):  Earned an A-
--  Foundations of Mathematics and Pre Calculus 10 (10th grade): Earned an A
+-  Foundations of Math and Pre Calculus 10 (10th grade): Earned an A

 ### Sciences
 -  AP Computer Science Principles(11th grade): Earned perfect marks and A+